 All laser vision correction surgeries work by reshaping the cornea, the clear front part of the eye, so that light traveling through it is properly focused onto the retina located in the back of the eye.
 LASIK is one of a number of different surgical techniques used to reshape the cornea.

 What happens during a SMILE procedure?

-During a SMILE procedure, the doctor uses eye drops to anesthetize the eye.
+During a SMILE eye surgery procedure, the doctor uses eye drops to anesthetize the eye.
 A speculum is then carefully positioned on the lids to keep the eye open and to prevent blinking.
 Using advanced femtosecond technology, the surgeon then creates a precise lenticule, which is a thin, circular piece of tissue.
 The surgeon then removes the lenticule through the tiny incision that was created in the eye.
 After using the laser, the patient will be allowed to recover for a few minutes before the eye doctor returns, checks the eye, and allows the patient to leave.

 Recovery after SMILE eye surgery

 The physical recovery of the tissue takes around 10 to 15 days.
 Patients may resume most normal activities within two to three weeks, including swimming and outdoor recreational activities.
-By comparison, people who undergo SMILE are generally told to wait at least 10 to 15 days whereas the recovery time is immediate in case of LASIK and Contoura.
+By comparison, people who undergo SMILE eye surgery are generally told to wait at least 10 to 15 days whereas the recovery time is immediate in case of LASIK and Contoura.

 How safe is the SMILE procedure?